nandakishormpai/sign_language_interpreter/README.md

 ## About The Project

 This project was initialised during Hack MIT 2020 , Sep 19-20 2020.
 We decided to make a Sign Language Translator as we felt it as a socially relevant and technically feasible objective.
-We got a well diverse dataset form kaggle and we started building a CNN neurla net and accomplihed a model that can understand all the alphabets used in ASL and can help the other person communicate with deaf people.
-Real time prediction makes this project usable in our lives.
-Integration with Flask to host this a web app for others to access escalated the usability.
+We got a well diverse dataset form kaggle and we started building a CNN and built a model that can understand all the alphabets used in ASL and can help the other person communicate with deaf people.
+Real time prediction makes this project useful in our lives.
+Integration with Flask to host this as a web app for others to access escalated the usability.

 Here are the  resources that we found helpful are listed in the acknowledgements.